BradleyCanty/3-DOF-Rocket-Traj-Sim/README.md

     * 'Trajectory Metrics (ECEF frame)'
     * 'Trajectory Across Limb of Earth (ECEF frame)'

-16) Extend the simulation from 2 dimensions to 3 dimensions, and plot a rocket trajectory on a 3D globe.
+15) Extend the simulation from 2 dimensions to 3 dimensions, and plot a rocket trajectory on a 3D globe.
-17) Implement a launch azimuth by converting from ECI to a topocentric-horizon frame (e.g. North-East-Down), applying the azimuth rotation to the velocity vector, and then converting it back to ECI.
+16) Implement a launch azimuth by converting from ECI to a topocentric-horizon frame (e.g. North-East-Down), applying the azimuth rotation to the velocity vector, and then converting it back to ECI.
 Additionally, rework the pitch program so that the steering vector is applied in the topocentric-horizon frame along the instantaneous azimuth.
-Finally, show the trajectory of a rocket having a non-zero launch azimuth on a 3D globe and generate a 2D ground trace plot using latitude, longitude, and time data.
+Finally, show the trajectory of a rocket having a non-90&deg; launch azimuth on a 3D globe and generate a 2D ground trace plot using latitude, longitude, and time data.
-18) Compute the six classical orbital elements from the state vector at burnout
+17) Compute the six classical orbital elements from the state vector at burnout
-19) Simulate the effects of Earth's oblateness on the rocket's motion by implementing J2 gravity
+18) Simulate the effects of Earth's oblateness on the rocket's motion by implementing J2 gravity
-20) Create a GUI for user input and display of outputs, then package the program into an executable using Pyinstaller
+19) Create a GUI for user input and display of outputs, then package the program into an executable using Pyinstaller

 ## Possible Future Extensions
 1) Add ICBM targeting: specify lat and lon of launch point and lat and lon of impact point, and compute ICBM's required altitude, velocity, and flight path angle at final stage burnout